All Episodes

 This whole thing is a giant hoax.

-And uh one of the relevant points here, and I know I don't want to put words in your mouth, but I have a feeling you'll agree with this.
+And one of the relevant points here, and I know I don't want to put words in your mouth, but I have a feeling you'll agree with this.

-This is almost uh just desserts.
+This is almost just desserts.

 I mean, this is the kind of thing these colleges have been teaching kids.

-It can't be surprised that the students believe them.
+They can't be surprised that the students believe them.

 They can't be surprised that the students are growing up thinking their country is in bad shape, that everybody lies to them about it.